‘Tis that SeasonDecember 24, 2020

-Dear Reader, that catchy closing line is under construction as I’m not equipped with giant sheets so you can’t use me to travel with the wind or it may endure the test of time, stay tuned, dun dun dun
+Dear Reader, that catchy closing line is under construction as I won’t Funk you later because it would be bad for my marriage or it may endure the test of time, stay tuned, dun dun dun